devonfw-forge/devon4flutter-non-bloc-arch/Home.md

-# Rough Outline
-- Intro
 - who i this for?
 (Devs with basic Knowledge of Flutter)
 - why did I write it?
 - which exact topics will I cover
-- Dev Set-Up
-    - IDE, Android VD, Extensions
-- Basic Architecture of Flutter Framework
-    - Widget Tree
-    - Mostly idempotent
-    - _App = buildMethods(state)_
-- State
-    - What is it?
-    - Where is it?
-    - How to best distribute it within the App
-        - Provider
-    - Current Problems with State
-- Communication with the Web
-- Architecture Guide for building a Flutter App
-    - (more research on this)
-- Unit-Tests
-- Keeping things Pretty
-    - Mastering the Widget Tree
-    - naming conventions
-- Personal Opinion (Pro & Con of Flutter)

 # Useful Links
 - [Requirements for the Guide](https://docs.google.com/document/d/1vZFV7ZABzNRiGsARKNoY01u4DJifOGtvZ-LmQdFVdoQ/edit?usp=sharing)